Get alerts of updates about «Organised leisure activities»

 - For high-intensity training, singing and the use of wind instruments, a distance of 2 metres between participants is recommended.

-- For children up to and including primary school age, it can be challenging to keep a distance between the children throughout the activity.
-For activities that involve regular participants, it is therefore not necessary for children up to and including primary school age to keep their distance from each other, in line with the advice given in guides for childcare centres and primary schools (udir.no).
+- For children up to and including primary school age, it can be challenging to keep a distance.
+For activities with regular participants, it is therefore not necessary for children up to and including primary school age to keep their distance from each other, in line with the advice given in guides for childcare centres and primary schools (udir.no).

 - The premises should be completely emptied before a new group uses the premises.